diffix/reference/docs/multi-level-aggregation.md

 ### Algorithm

-The process for suppressing outliers is as follows:
+The process for suppressing extreme values is as follows:

 1. Produce per-AID set contributions as per the aggregate being generated (count of rows, sum of row contributions, min/max etc).
 An AID set in this context would be `email-1[1]` and `email-1[1, 2, 3]` and these are dealt with separately even though an entity 1 is present in both.
 2. Sort the contribution values to be flattened in descending order
-3. Produce noisy outlier count (`No`) and top count (`Nt`) values
+3. Produce noisy extreme values count (`Ne`) and top count (`Nt`) values
-4. Take outlier values until one of the following criteria has been met:
+4. Take extreme values until one of the following criteria has been met:
    1. One of the values passes low count filtering.
       If such a value is found, then the more extreme values (if any) are all replaced by this value and the algorithm is considered completed
    2. The cardinality of the combined AID set meets or exceeds `No`
-5. Take top values according to the same rules as taking outlier values:
+5. Take top values according to the same rules as taking extreme values:
    1. Stop as soon as a value is found which independently passes low count filtering
    2. Stop as soon as the cardinality of the combined AID set meets or exceeds `Nt`
 6. Replace each `No` value with an average of the `Nt` values weighted by their AID contributions.